casey/just/README.md

 | `[windows]`         | Enable recipe on Windows.                       |
 | `[private]`         | See "Private Recipes".                          |

-Multiple comma-separated attributes can be specified on a single line, and a recipe can have multiple attributes.
-The following two justfiles have equivalent
-behavior:
+A recipe can have multiple attributes, either on multiple lines:

 ```just
 [no-cd]